-All yogurt and kefir will have some sugar content.
+All yogurt and kefir will have some sugar content, but they are both probiotic foods that can help with your Candida diet.
 Both are created by a fermentation process that converts lactose into lactic acid, but some lactose will always remain.
 Just check the ingredients and make sure that there is no added sugar.
 If you are making your own yogurt or kefir, you can reduce the sugar content by allowing it to ferment for longer.
 The more time you allow the bacteria to ferment the lactose, the lower the eventual sugar content of the yogurt or kefir will be.

 All vegetables contain at least some carbohydrates, but some are more carb-rich than others.
 Vegetables like potatoes, carrots and peas have a higher Glycemic Load, signifying that they are high in carbohydrates and should be avoided during your Candida treatment.
 Check out our Foods to Avoid page for a full list of vegetables that can feed your Candida.

 You might start reintroducing some fruits during the later stages of your treatment, for example green apples and berries.
 However you should only eat the whole fruit – drinking fruit juice is almost always a bad idea if you suffer from Candida overgrowth.
 This is because juicing removes much of the fiber and nutrients from the fruit, and it allows your body to absorb the sugars much faster.
 Fruit juice can quickly spike your blood sugar and feed the Candida.
 When you start to reintroduce fruits you need to choose fruits with a low Glycemic Load that will release sugar into your bloodstream very slowly.

 Watch out for these ingredients